How to Check Disk Space in Linux

 df

-Note: Learn how to preallocate space for a file using fallocate command.
+Note: Learn how to preallocate space for a file using the fallocate command.

 Display Usage in Megabytes and Gigabytes

-You can display disk usage in a more human-readable format by adding the -h option:
+To modify the df command and display disk usage in a more human-readable format, add the -h option:

 df -h